Switch to ADA Accessible Theme

 Contact Our California Wage and Hour Lawyer for Employers Today

-At the Law Office of Karen J. Sloat, APC, our California wage and hour lawyer is an experienced advocate for employers.
+At Sloat Law Group, our California wage and hour lawyer is an experienced advocate for employers.
 If you have any specific questions about state minimum wage or another wage and hour matter, please do not hesitate to contact us today for a confidential appointment.
 We represent employers in the Coachella Valley, Riverside County, and throughout all of California.

 Source: